17.3 C

 Safe For: Dogs and cats

-Health Benefits: Pumpkin is a storehouse of soluble fiber and it is the best support for your pet’s digestive system.
+Benefits to Health: Pumpkin is good for your pet’s digestive tract and is a great source of soluble fiber.
 It has the potential to alleviate both constipation and diarrhea.

 ✅ Caution: Prefer to use only plain, unsweetened, and cooked pumpkin and keep off the pie fillings or sweetened versions.